Beyond Trotterization: Variational Product Formulas for Quantum Simulation: Methodology

+Having established the connection to TS decomposition, we move forward to further discuss the full expression in Eq. \eqref{eqn:ansatz_AB}.
 For finite-dimensional quantum systems such as spin models, there exists a fundamental mathematical guarantee that for sufficiently large but finite $\mathcal{M}$, this product (\eqref{eqn:ansatz_AB}) can exactly equal $U(t)$ for all times $t$.
 This follows from Lie-algebraic considerations: the operators $iA$ and $iB$ generate a finite-dimensional matrix algebra (a closed algebraic structure under commutation), and the time evolution operator $U(t)$ traces a continuous path within the corresponding matrix Lie group (the set of all possible unitary evolutions generated by this algebra).
 Since the generated Lie group forms a smooth, finite-dimensional manifold, and our product formula provides a parameterization with $2\mathcal{M}+1$ free parameters, once $\mathcal{M}$ is large enough that the number of parameters equals or exceeds the dimension of this manifold, exact representation becomes possible \cite{Hall2013,Serre2009}.
 For finite-dimensional spin systems, the required $\mathcal{M}$ is bounded by the dimension of the Lie algebra generated by $A$ and $B$, which is itself bounded by $\mathcal{D}^2-1$ where $\mathcal{D}$ is the Hilbert space dimension \cite{Kirillov2008}.
 This theoretical foundation ensures that variational optimization of the coefficients $c_k(t)$ can recover the exact quantum dynamics for finite $\mathcal{M}$.

+One should also note that, because $A$ and $B$ consist of sums of mutually commuting operators, the exponentials in Eq.~\eqref{eqn:ansatz_AB} can be simplified further.
+Writing \(A=\sum_j \alpha_j P_j\) with \([P_j,P_k]=0\), one obtains

+An identical simplification holds for exponentials involving $B$.
+For qubit Hamiltonians, $P_j$ are Pauli strings and by noting that $P_j^2=1$, the above equation simplifies to product of matrices leading to a substantial reduction in computational cost.
+This factorization is useful for various analytical treatments as well as in certain numerical algorithms like the time evolving block decimation (TEBD) for matrix product states \cite{TEBD,MPS}.

 Our variational ansatz is expected to outperform equivalent TS decompositions because it employs action principle that dynamically optimizes parameters ${c_k(t)}$ to satisfy the Schrödinger equation, whereas TS formulas follow fixed mathematical constructions.
 This physical optimization leads to enhanced accuracy for specific model Hamiltonians.